-Harker & Bullman are members of ARLA Propertymark, so you can rest assured that your funds will be guaranteed under the Client Money Protection scheme.
+Harker & Bullman is a member of the Safe Agent Client Money Protection Scheme, so you can rest assured that your funds will be safe.
 Your deposit will be registered with the TDS and cannot be released until both landlord and tenant (or if necessary, an independent adjudicator) agree.

 During the tenancy